NIO Debuts its New Electric ES6 SUV at ‘NIO Day 2018' in China

 NIO said the ES6 and ES8 are the world's first electric vehicles that uses both a permanent magnet motor combined with a induction motor (IM).
 The IM is responsible for medium and low speeds and maximizes range.
 This IM design is also used by Tesla.
 The 160 kW permanent magnet (PM) motor is designed for high-performance and greater acceleration at highway speeds.
 The PM motor can spin up to 15,000 rpm's, delivering strong power when needed.

 The company's NIO Houses, NIO Service and NIO Power, are also set to be upgraded in 2019.

-At a NIO Power station, a customer can have the battery their NIO vehicles swapped in just three minutes in an automated process instead of waiting for a charge.
+At a NIO Power station, a customer can have the battery swapped in their NIO vehicle in just three minutes in an automated process instead of waiting for a charge.
 The process includes automatic battery and electric system checks during every battery swap ensure the EV and batteries are always in the best condition.
-By 2019, NIO will set up even more power stations along certain expressways in China to meet user demand.
+By 2019, NIO will set up a number of new power stations along expressways in China to meet user demand.

 26 NIO Houses and experience stores have been opened in China as of 2018.
-In 2019, NIO plans to open even more locations, set to total 70 by the end of the year.
+In 2019, NIO plans to open a total of 70 locations by the end of the year.
 NIO Houses are community space where NIO owners can hang out and socialize.
-The locations feature, libraries, open kitchens servicing NIO's signature coffee, a vehicle showroom, living room and meeting spaces.
+The locations feature libraries, open kitchens with areas serving NIO's signature coffee, a vehicle showroom, living room and meeting spaces.

 A NIO House in Beijing